 - You have to communicate to the AAMC about your work-experience (if any), your extracurricular activities, awards and honors, publications etc.

-- Thus, you do not have to send your scores directly to the MCAT medical colleges.
+- Thus, you do not have to send your scores directly to medical colleges.
 They will be sent to them through AAMC's AMCAS program.

 Medical Schools and Your MCAT Scores

-Emory University School of Medicine had accepted the MCAT score of 33 for the fall term of the entering class of 2006.
-This MCAT medical school accepts application through the AMCAS.
+Emory University School of Medicine accepts application through the AMCAS.
 You have to start applying from May 1 until October 15 if you want to apply to this school for the fall term of the following year.
 If you want to gather more information, you may glance through the webpage http://www.med.emory.edu/admissions/applyingtoemory.cfm.

-The above discussion conveys the role of your MCAT scores in taking admission to the MCAT medical college of your choice.
-Alongside, one gets to know that MCAT scores are one of the most important criteria that MCAT medical colleges consider for admitting students to their medical courses.
+The above discussion conveys the role of your scores in taking admission to the med college of your choice.
+Alongside, one gets to know that test scores are one of the most important criteria that medical colleges consider for admitting students to their medical courses.
 The exam might not be a necessity for becoming a doctor, but is surely a ladder that can be chosen to acquire international standard medical knowledge.
 It can help you in gaining an edge above the other doctors in your league and have a flourishing medical career!